Nedumkotta: Attack of Tipu Sultan and its destruction

-There was chaos and Sultan himself fell into the ditch over dead corps by which it was almost filled.
+There was chaos and the Sultan himself fell into the ditch over dead corps by which it was almost filled.
 The Sultan was only saved by some strong soldiers, who raised him on their shoulders which enabled him to ascend the counterscarp.
 He fell twice in the attempt to clamber up and he was crippled for life due to the fall.
 He was then escaped to his tent in a dhuli.
-Humiliated by the defeat he swore to remain in the tent until he took what was by then called by him as "the contemptible wall".
+Humiliated by the defeat, he swore to remain in the tent until he took what was by then called by him as "the contemptible wall".
 The Mysore army suffered heavy casualties and army commanders like Semal Beg were killed.
 Tippu Sultan's palanquin, his seals, rings and personal ornaments and sword fell into the Dewaan's hands as trophies.
 These were forwarded to the Nawab of Arcot upon his request.
 Several officers and men were taken prisoners; of the former five were Europeans and one was a Maharashtrian.